bayusedana26/bayusedana26/README.md

 # Hi there 📱🧑‍💻🤖

-I'm passionate about mobile development, specializing in iOS native and Flutter, with a focus on building high-quality, scalable, and user-friendly applications
+I'm passionate about backend dev & mobile development specializing in iOS native and Flutter.
+Focus on building high-quality, scalable, and user-friendly applications

 ## 🔧 Technologies & Tools